Zafar-Lab/Renoir/README.md

 ### Documentation

-Documentation is available at: https://renoir.readthedocs.io/en/latest/
+Documentation for Renoir is available at: https://renoir.readthedocs.io/en/latest/

 ### References